-Once a company has seen how the workload has changed and how it has affected employee behaviour and work.
+Once a company has seen how the workload has changed and how it has affected employee behavior and work.
 Action must be taken to address these issues.
 For instance, workers may find their training out of date for the changing nature of work.
-This could be solved by workers being involved in decision making.
+This could be solved by workers being involved in decision-making.
 Not having a say in decisions may have been a significant source of stress.
 A small change can relieve stress from multiple employees.
-The company can also help workers to find information and support.
-Even if the source of stress is not from the workplace.
+The company can also help workers to find information and support, even if the source of stress is not from the workplace.

 It is important to keep continuously working on strengthening employees’ health and wellbeing.
-To help employees have the best supplies to face challenges more successfully.
-Organisations can contribute to workers’ physical and emotional wellbeing.
-By encouraging healthy eating, regular exercise, taking breaks and relaxation.
+To help employees have the best supplies to face challenges more successfully, organizations can contribute to workers’ physical and emotional wellbeing.
+By encouraging healthy eating, regular exercise, taking breaks, and relaxation.
 Goal setting, time management, and positive thinking resources could be given to help workers build resilience when faced with pressure.
 Educating the workforce on the availability of support programmes confidentially and respectfully will help employers feel safe to address personal challenges before they become overwhelming.

-Prioritising mental health and promoting a healthy work-life balance, will reduce the stigma attached to mental health issues.
-Stress can become overwhelming.
-Especially in a workplace environment if an employee feels unsupported.
-Organisations can also work on implementing mental health training days to find solutions to help deal with stress.
+Prioritizing mental health and promoting a healthy work-life balance, will reduce the stigma attached to mental health issues.
+Stress can become overwhelming, especially in a workplace environment if an employee feels unsupported.
+Organizations can also work on implementing mental health training days to find solutions to help deal with stress.
 Assessing and taking action to create a safe environment for workers to feel heard and in control, can help reduce stress significantly.